 In beginner classes, students will learn how to properly take care of their cello, basic posture and set up, how to correctly hold the bow, basic bowing technique and tone production, and basic left hand positions and patterns.
 Intermediate and Advanced students will continue to learn more advanced left hand positions and patterns, as well as more advanced bowing techniques, such as vibrato and shifting.
 Students will also learn more complicated rhythms and learn how to play in a variety of musical keys.
 Students will have the opportunity to take Royal Conservatory Music exams or play in ensembles.

-Edmonton Academy of Music offers three lesson plan packages that allows you to choose the direction of your musical education—the Explore Package, best suited for the curious mind, the Discover Package, best suited for individuals looking to further develop their skills.
-We also offer The Young Musician Package for our young piano players aged 5.5 – 6 years.
+Edmonton Academy of Music offers two lesson plan packages that allow you to choose the direction of your musical education.
+The 10 WEEK EXPLORE PACKAGE is best suited for the curious mind.
+The DISCOVER PACKAGE, our regular yearly stream of lessons, is best suited for individuals looking to further develop their skills.